H-1B Visa Cap: The Imminent Threat to US Tech Innovation

 - Namita Gupta moved from Microsoft in Silicon Valley to become Chief Product Officer at Zomato.

-Top Venture Capital firms have noticed the phenomenon as well, evident by recent satellite offices abroad, most commonly in China, India and Israel.
-Looking at the top investors in early-stage startups ranked by Entreprenuer.com in 2015, we found that 50% of the top 10 firms (which are all US-based) have set up shop in India, China and/or Israel, three of the largest global tech hubs after Silicon Valley.
-So you see, the gradual shift of the nucleus of innovation is already apparent.
+Top Venture Capital firms have noticed the phenomenon as well, and in response, they’ve built satellite offices in the three of the largest global tech hubs after Silicon Valley: China, India, and Israel.
+Looking at the top investors in early-stage startups ranked by Entreprenuer.com in 2015, we found that 50% of the top 10 firms (which are all US-based) have also set up shop in India, China and/or Israel.

 *Although Lazslo’s doesn’t cite this statistic in the blog, a study commissioned by the National Venture Capital Association supports this statement.